Skip to content

 3. Configure the sandbox workload profile

 The chart ships with a ready-made example at sample-values-SandboxWorkload.yaml.
-It enables the VFIO Manager, Sandbox Device Plugin, and sets suitable resource names:
+It enables the VFIO Manager and the Sandbox Device Plugin:

 name: rbln